 One of its best features is that it works equally well in both headings and body copy.
 It’s clear and easily readable, no matter how you use it.
 And when used for headings, it works really well in uppercase form.

 Tahoma is one of the fonts that offer the best level of clarity for PowerPoint slides.
 It has easily distinguishable characters like Verdana, but with the exception of tight spacing to give a more formal appearance.

 Designed particularly for screens, Tahoma looks readable on a variety of screen sizes and multiple devices.
-In fact, this significant aspect is what makes Tahoma stand out from other fonts in the sans serif family.
+In fact, this significant aspect is what makes Tahoma stand out from other fonts in the Sans Serif family.

 Poppins falls within the Sans Serif font category but is a different font of its own uniqueness.
 The solid vertical terminals make it look strong and authoritative.
-That’s why it’s great for catchy titles, and subheadings, as well as for the body paragraphs.
+That’s why it’s great for catchy titles and subheadings, as well as for the body paragraphs.
 Poppins is a geometric typeface issued by Indian Type Foundry in 2014.
 It was released as open-source and is available in many font sizes for free on Google Fonts.